 It certainly appears these comments are a corruption of the Holy Scriptures.
 This is not the first time the Pontiff has engaged in this type of behavior, and Evangelicals far and wide have taken him on for his ability to part ways with what the Bible renders as truth.
 For those who do not hold to the teachings of the Holy Scriptures, this Pope is “like a dream come true.”
 Remember when he intimated that do-gooder Atheists are redeemed?
 There are myriad examples of the Holy Father departing from Scripture.
 But to add insult to injury, he can’t seem to keep his nose out of politics, either.
 Back in 2016, he took on then-candidate Donald Trump and called for “bridges, not walls.”

 Well, he doubled-down on that in Morocco this week:

 “Builders of walls, be they made of razor wire or bricks, will end up becoming prisoners of the walls they build,” he said.
 “I realize that with this problem, a government has a hot potato in its hands, but it must be resolved differently, humanely, not with razor wire.”

 Though this writer is not Roman Catholic, as stated before, I am not anti-Catholic.
 But the Holy Father’s remarks make for continued controversy.
 And my guess is that both Roman Catholics and Protestants would have less to argue about regarding the Pope if he would just stop talking about that which he knows nothing and stop distorting the things he is supposed to understand.

-As it is, Pope Francis has managed to make a mockery of the Bible and himself at the same time.We value your comments!
-Please weigh in on our comment section below.
+As it is, Pope Francis has managed to make a mockery of the Bible and himself at the same time.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com